ashkan-pirmani/FL4E/README.md

 For further development its better to use the *.Net Core* SDK for the development process.
 You can refer to this [link](https://dotnet.microsoft.com/en-us/download) for further information.
  .Net Core is Cross-platform.
 Open source avaible for all the platforms.

+A docker image is also available on the docker hub: [link for the image]([https://dotnet.microsoft.com/en-us/download](https://hub.docker.com/r/ashkanpirmani/flclients-arm)).

  <h3>Using dotnet SDK</h3>